 Material Transfer Process and Agreements

 Material Transfer Agreements (MTAs) are used for incoming and outgoing materials at the University, and are reviewed, negotiated and executed either by the Office of Technology Transfer (OTT) or the Syracuse University Office of Sponsored Programs (OSP) on behalf of the Office of Research.
-These agreements define the terms under which University researchers and outside researchers may share materials, typically for research or evaluation purposes.
+These agreements define the terms under which University researchers and outside researchers may share materials, typically for research purposes.

 Material Transfer Agreements are contracts entered into by the University to facilitate research.